dadepo/checkpointq/README.md

 # CheckpointQ

-CheckpointQ, stands Checkpoint Quorum.
-It is a tool for establishing quorum over finalized checkpoints across multiple ethereum checkpoint providers.
+CheckpointQ, where the Q stands for quorum, is a tool for establishing quorum over finalized checkpoints across multiple Ethereum checkpoint providers.

-It makes request to multiple checkpoint providers and only returns the finalized checkpoint block root if more than 2/3 of the configured providers return the same checkpoint block root.
+It makes requests to multiple checkpoint providers and only returns the finalized checkpoint block root if more than 2/3 of the configured providers return the same checkpoint block root.

 ## Installation

-For now CheckpointQ requires to be built from source using the Rust toolchain.
+For now, CheckpointQ requires to be built from source using the Rust toolchain.

 - Install Rust.
 See [here](https://www.rust-lang.org/tools/install) for details.
 - Clone the repository.